Ken O'Flynn: Independent Ireland

 Following his re-election to Cork City Council in June 2024, O'Flynn expressed his concerns about immigration, advocating for stricter controls on people coming into Ireland.
 He described immigration as a "serious problem" for the country.
 O'Flynn stated that while he did not oppose foreign people coming to Ireland, he was critical of individuals entering the country without proper documentation, such as those who "tear up their passports."
 O'Flynn suggest that a government that was not able to fix the homeless crisis would not be able to take in large numbers of immigrants.
 O'Flynn distanced himself from far-right views on the issue, stating his approach was just "common sense".

-In November 2024 O'Flynn was elected to the Dáil and afterwards, he co-opted his local council seat to his 73-year-old retired father Noel.
+In November 2024, O'Flynn was elected to the Dáil, and afterwards, he co-opted his local council seat to his 73-year-old retired father, Noel.
 Noel O'Flynn joined Independent Ireland as part of the process.

 In February 2025, O'Flynn stated that Ireland had taken in asylum seekers "to the detriment of our own people" and claimed that "hotel rooms can be found overnight for asylum seekers" but not for Irish citizens.

+In June 2026, O'Flynn was reported to have submitted an extremely high number of parliamentary questions to the Department of Health, with concerns raised that they were being generated using AI.
+The allegations arose after concerns were raised within the government that the unusually high volume of questions submitted in his name, particularly on mental health, was placing a significant administrative burden on the health service and requiring clinicians to spend time preparing responses.
+O'Flynn defended his actions and did not deny the use of AI, arguing instead that the key issue was whether the questions were accurate and legitimate.
+He stated that he personally reviewed and approved every parliamentary question submitted in his name and said he had long relied on assistive technologies because of his dyslexia.